pivotal/docs-tap/tap-gui/tap-gui-rbac/view-rsrcs-rbac-only-global.md

 [Viewing resources on multiple clusters in Tanzu Application Platform GUI](../cluster-view-setup.md).

 When you access **Runtime Resources**, Tanzu Application Platform GUI queries all Kubernetes namespaces for runtime resources that have a matching `kubernetes-label-selector`.
-This is usually has a `part-Of` prefix.
+This usually has a `part-Of` prefix.